Colin Radmore

-Colin Radmore (born 1984) is a British slalom canoeist who competed at the international level from 2002 to 2010.
+Colin Radmore (born 1984) is a British Colin grew up in Chesterfield, Derbyshire.
+He attended Tupton Hall school. slalom canoeist who competed at the international level from 2002 to 2010.
 Radmore specialized on the C1 class in the early part of his career, but switched to C2 in 2009, creating a partnership with Daniel Goddard.

 He won a bronze medal in the C2 team event at the 2009 ICF Canoe Slalom World Championships in La Seu d'Urgell.
 He also won a silver and a bronze in the same event at the European Championships.